 Everything gets clear and, in a review, test you get the highest percentile.

 You might be thinking, then why not to learn from them.

 The difference is here-

-The theory you learn is framed according to a favorable or certain situation that normally you face in an organization.
+The theory you learn is framed according to a favourable or certain situation that normally you face in an organization.

 The case studies are the ones that are frequent to an organization.

 What if a unique situation comes before you or you get into another problem.